expo/expo/docs/pages/clients/getting-started.md

 <ImageSpotlight alt="The launcher screen of the Development Client" src="/static/images/dev-client-launcher.png" style={{ maxWidth: 225}} />

-If a bundler is detected on your local network, or you've signed in to an Expo account in `expo-cli` and your client, you can connect to it directly from this screen.
+If a bundler is detected on your local network, or if you've signed in to an Expo account in both `expo-cli` and your client, you can connect to it directly from this screen.
+Otherwise you can connect by scanning the QR code displayed by Expo CLI.

 ## Customizing your runtime